jessepav/lacygoill-wiki-backup/markdown/syntax.md

 ## Backslash Escapes

-Markdown  allows you  to use  backslash escapes  to generate  literal characters which would otherwise have special meaning in Markdown's formatting syntax.
+Markdown lets  you use  backslash escapes to  generate literal  characters which would otherwise have special meaning in Markdown's formatting syntax.
 E.g., if  you wanted to  surround a word with  literal asterisks (instead  of an HTML `<em>` tag), you could use backslashes before the asterisks, like this: